NuGet/docs.microsoft.com-nuget/docs/create-packages/multiple-target-frameworks-project-file.md

 ---
 title: Multi-targeting for NuGet Packages in your project file
-description: Description of the various methods to target multiple .NET Framework versions from within a single NuGet package.
+description: Description of the various methods to target multiple .NET Framework versions from within a single NuGet package in your project file.
 author: JonDouglas
 ms.author: jodou
 ms.date: 07/15/2019